davtyangit/fruits-website-admin/README.md

 2. Ability to add fruits and vegetables, delete and edit them.
 Data is loaded from the backend.
 All changes are completely and immediately visible on the front page.

+first install and open admin part, then front

 The following technologies were used
 React js, Redux toolkit, react-toastify, react-router-dom, axios, json-server, react-toastify